 - Injuries.
-Any motorcycle rider must file a lawsuit within two years of the accident date to be eligible for compensation.
-This compensation deadline applies for injury costs and vehicle or personal property damage to your motorcycle.
+Any motorcycle rider is required to file a lawsuit within four years of the date of the accident to be eligible for compensation.
+This compensation deadline applies for injury costs in addition to vehicle or personal property damage to your motorcycle.

 - Death.
-If a motorcycle rider was killed due to the crash, family members have two years to bring a wrongful death case against the at-fault party.
+If a motorcycle rider was killed as a result of the crash, family members have two years to bring a wrongful death case against the at-fault party.
 The two years may start on the date of the motorcycle accident or the date of the person’s death.

-Despite having several years to pursue a lawsuit in court, evidence such as witness testimony, photographic evidence, and medical records can be more challenging to obtain or even lost over time.
+Despite having several years to pursue a lawsuit in court, evidence such as witness testimony, photographic evidence, and medical records can be more difficult to obtain or even lost over time.
 For this reason, it is best to speak to an experienced Clearwater motorcycle crash attorney about your options as soon as possible.

 Not Using a Turn Signal

 works to determine negligence and fault.
 Without a turn signal, other drivers cannot anticipate a driver’s next move.
 This is particularly dangerous in auto accidents that involve motorcycles, pedestrians, and bicyclists when reaction time and abilities are slowed.

-According to the Society of Automotive Engineers (SAE) report on turn signal usage rates, 1 in 5 crashes in the United States can be attributed to neglected turn signals.
+According to the Society of Automotive Engineers (SAE) report on turn signal usage rates, 1 in 5 of all crashes in the United States can be attributed to neglected turn signals.
 The most common accidents following failure to use a turn signal are rear-end accidents.

 Failure to Yield Right of Way